3050 Wilshire Boulevard, Los Angeles, CA 90010, USA

 - Language test scores (TOEFL or IELTS)

 Tuition for the LLM program is charged at a per-unit rate established by Southwestern.
-Students who are US citizens or permanent residents of the US and are enrolled in the LLM program are eligible to apply for financial aid (federal financial aid programs and private loans).
+Students who are US citizens or permanent residents of the US and are enrolled in the LLM program are eligible to apply for private educational loans.

 Southwestern awards LLM program scholarships each semester, providing partial tuition to entering LLM students.
 Scholarship determination is based on the admission application, including an applicant’s interests and goals as stated in his or her personal statement, professional experience and law school grades, letters of recommendation, and other factors the admission committee may wish to consider.
 No additional materials are required.
 All admitted students will automatically be considered for the scholarship.